Patrick Tierney (author)

-Patrick Tierney is an American writer based in Pittsburgh, Pennsylvania, who is the author of three books based on frequent visits to and field research in South America.
+Patrick Tierney (born ca. 1959) is an American writer based in Pittsburgh, Pennsylvania, who is the author of three books based on frequent visits to and field research in South America.
 As a mountain climber, he has worked with Johan Reinhard.
 He has made discoveries of Inca ceremonial mountaintop sites and, with Reinhard, made the second modern ascent of Mt.
 Del Veladero (21,115 ft) in Argentina in 1988.
 An Inca ceremonial platform and sacrificial site was discovered on top.

 Early life and education

 Tierney was born in Indiana and grew up in Chile and Pittsburgh.
 His father was an engineering professor.
 In 1980 he graduated from University of California, Los Angeles with a degree in Latin American Studies.

 Career

 His first book, The Highest Altar: Unveiling the Mystery of Human Sacrifice (Penguin, New York, 1990), was the result of being sent to do research in South America for Omni magazine between 1983 and 1989.
 The book discusses theories about Inca human sacrifice, and compares this to human sacrifices in Chile and Peru today.
 Tierney investigates a human sacrifice in Chile of a young boy, Jose Luis Panecur, as a collective activity by the Mapuche people in 1960.
 He then investigates other recent sacrifices in Peru.
 Tierney closes the book by discussing the work of Hyam Maccoby, who put forward a controversial version of Jewish and Christian history.
 The book received a positive review in the Los Angeles Times.
 It had been planned as the basis for a National Geographic documentary.

 Tierney then published Last Tribes of El Dorado: The Gold Wars in the Amazon Rain Forest (Viking, 1997).
 The book discusses gold mining operations in the territory of the Yanomami people of the Amazon, alleging killings and severe human rights abuses by independent miners and gold-mining companies.